You are here

 Travel to Washington

 A telework agreement can – and should – document the approved location(s) for the employee to work remotely.
-Employers should consider SAAM Chapter 10 when defining an employee’s official duty station.
+Employers should review Chapter 10 in the State Administrative & Accounting Manual when defining an employee’s official duty station.
 If the employer and employee have agreed that the out-of-state teleworking employee will work set days within a state office, the telework agreement should include those details; including the official station designation for travel purposes for those set days.
-The telework agreement that the agency creates with the out-of-state teleworker will establish who covers the cost of travel after a review of SAAM requirements, and any other necessary details.
+The out-of-state telework agreement that the agency creates with out-of-state teleworker will establish who covers the cost of travel after a review of SAAM requirements, and any other necessary details.
+A template Out of State Telework Agreement is available for agencies to use on the HR forms webpage.

 If after reviewing this guidance and the SAAM you have more questions about travel and reimbursement, contact OFM Statewide Accounting.